Road Safety Offences in Spain: Complete Legal Guide 2026

 The Fast-Track Trial: The 48-Hour Trap

-Most road offenses (drink-driving, no licence) are processed via the fast-track trial (Arts.
+Most road offences (drink-driving, no licence) are processed via the fast-track trial (Arts.
 795-803 of the Spanish Criminal Procedure Act, LECrim).
 The sequence is: arrest → summons within 48 hours → trial with an offer of a guilty plea.
 Never accept a plea agreement before a lawyer has reviewed the evidence.
 Technical review of the proceedings can reveal procedural defects that change the outcome of the case.

 Contact us now: 91 078 65 74